 No matter how reluctant your insurance provider is to pay this claim, if you have this coverage, it is their duty to do so.

-personal injury lawyer can help you through this difficult time.
+A personal injury lawyer in Colorado Springs can help you through this difficult time.
 Insurance companies are not always cooperative, even if you have an uninsured motorist policy.
 They may unfairly deny your claim or delay payments that you need.
 Your attorney can fight for your rights to obtain the compensation you are entitled to.

 If you have been injured in an accident with an uninsured driver, it is important to speak to a personal injury lawyer immediately.
 Your own insurance company will still try to limit their liabilities and offer you a lower settlement than what you need.
 A lawyer can ensure that you obtain the compensation you are entitled to—even if the other driver does not have insurance.